0xCJay/Old-Fortnite-External/README.md

 This repository contains the source code for an external originally developed during Fortnite Chapter 5.
 Since the source was leaked, I’ve decided to share it publicly.
 However, the driver and mapper are not included to prevent misuse or further spreading.

-Overlay: Overlay not to special.

-Status: This source is partially pasted and not entirely original.
-It's provided as is for educational or experimental purposes.
-Also source is messy and shit and retarded
+source is messy and shit and retarded